 As the air cargo community representation, ACB (Air Cargo Belgium) strives to make BRUcargo the most attractive, efficient, innovative and successful logistical platform.
 On behalf of airlines, handlers, forwarders, the airport authority and other stakeholders, we set out strategic and ambitious goals for the development of air cargo.

 Airports Council International (ACI) is the only global trade representative of the world’s airports.
 ACI represents airports interests with Governments and international organizations such as ICAO, develops standards, policies and recommended practices for airports, and provides information and training opportunities to raise standards around the world.

-With nearly 25.7 million passengers in 2018 Brussels Airport is one of the largest airports in Europe and the main airport in Belgium.
-Brussels Airport connects the capital of Europe to 248 destinations around the globe, served by 80 airlines.
-It’s the second most important economic growth pole in Belgium with a 1.8% share in the national GDP and an added value for Belgium of € 3.2 billion.
+With nearly 26.4 million passengers in 2019 Brussels Airport Company is one of the largest airports in Europe and the main airport in Belgium.
+Brussels Airport connects the capital of Europe to 236 destinations around the globe, served by 74 airlines.
+It is the second most important economic growth pole in Belgium with a 1.8% share in the national GDP and an added value for Belgium of € 3.2 billion.

 The International Air Transport Association (IATA) is the trade association for the world’s airlines, representing some 290 airlines or 82% of total air traffic.
 IATA supports many areas of aviation activity and help formulate industry policy on critical aviation issues.

 The mission of LOGOS is to support the sustainable employment of (future) employees by promoting, developing and financing training and education for them.
 LOGOS supports employees working in international trade, transport and logistics.